 Two important events have already been organised under this partnership.
 On 9 March, a special event was organised to promote women’s rugby.
 On 6 April, the Rugby Solidaire Challenge was organised by AS Monaco Rugby Club (ASMR), which helped to raise €5,000 to fund an educational rugby tournament for 500 children in Burkina Faso, West Africa.

 The projects undertaken by Terres en Mêlées focus mainly on an educational approach to rugby and its values.
 They help promote awareness related to world citizenship, gender equality, preservation of the environment and access to employment.
-Over 5,510 youngsters between 8 and 18 years of age have benefitted from these programmes.
+Over 5,510 youngsters between eight and 18 years of age have benefitted from these programmes.
 Out of this, 2,115 are girls.
 As a priority partner of Fondation Société Générale in Africa, Terres en Mêlées also has the support of World Rugby, Beyond Sport and the International Olympics Committee.

 Victor Verdié, communications manager of Esprit Passion Ovale and in-charge of the partnership with Terres en Mêlées, told us a bit more about this partnership: “It was the former president of Esprit Passion Ovale, Adrien Vansteelant, who had the idea.
 He participated in the Terre en Mêlées tour of Morocco last summer, which was an intercultural exchange project on education for development through rugby and learning how to handle groups of children.
 After this fantastic experience, Adrien became deeply attached to Terre en Mêlées and wanted to get more involved.
 It was only natural that two like-minded associations, both very dynamic and using the magnificent values of rugby to build superb projects, should come together.”